brickee/foot_sentiment/README.md

 CSCE689 project:
 Pei Chen 130005135

-'cnn_model' is the trained model.
+Models are stored in 'save' directory.
+Only need to pass data_type parameters to the script, it will choose the corresponding model.